euginm/UPAnnotation/README.md

   - *table_name* : input table name;
   - *output_name* : output table name;
   - *key* : name of the column, which contains name to retrieving information (for ex. gene name);
   - *category* : category is abbreviation for the UniProt database name.
-You can find the names list here: http://www.uniprot.org/help/programmatic_access#id_mapping_examples
+You can find the names list here: http://www.uniprot.org/help/programmatic_access#id_mapping_examples.

 - optional arguments:
-  - *-h, --help* : show help information and exit
+  - *-h, --help* : show help information and exit;
-  - *--alt_key -ak* : alternative key allow to search in UniProt base by another name in case the key name doesn't map anything.
-Bboth alternative key and alternative category are required to work (default: None);
+  - *--alt_key -ak* : alternative key allow to search in UniProt base by another name if the key name doesn't map anything.
+If you give the alternative key, you should give the alternative category as well (default: None);
   - *--alt_category -ac* : category of alternative key.
 Can be same as main category (default: None);
   - *--columns -c* : string with column names you wish to add to output table (for ex.
-ID,CC,LINK) in the order you want. (default: ID,LEN,AC,DE,CC,GO,LINK)
+ID,CC,LINK) in the order you want. (default: ID,LEN,AC,DE,CC,GO,LINK).
     - Avalible options:
     - **ID** : entry name of the sequence;
     - **LEN** : the length of the molecule (AA);
     - **AC** : accession number(s) associated with an entry;
-    - **DE** : full name recommended by the UniProt consortium and a name used in biotechnological context (if exists)
+    - **DE** : full name recommended by the UniProt consortium and a name used in biotechnological context (if exists);
-    - **CC** : text comments on the entry (function, subunit, induction etc.)
+    - **CC** : text comments on the entry (function, subunit, induction etc.);
-    - **GO** : GO terms and annotations
+    - **GO** : GO terms and annotations;
-    - **LINK**    UniProt page adress with entry info
+    - **LINK** : UniProt page adress with entry info.

 ## Usage example:
 ### Simple